toliva/ConnectivityContent/apis/02-Product Management/05-Image-API(Contact Expedia Group Before Adopting)/03-guides.md

 ## What is the Optimal Image Resolution?

 Expedia recommends at least 2,880 pixels on the image's longest side.
-Images that have less than 1000 pixels on either sides will be refused.
+Images that have less than 1000 pixels on either side will be refused.

 ## Can I Upload Image Files Directly to Expedia Without Having the Images Hosted Somewhere on the Internet?